 Cauliflower Gajjar ni Subji | Cauliflower Carrot and Potato Stew

 A mixed vegetable stew that is interchangeable with other root vegetables if preferred.
 Add parsnips, pumpkin, or sweet potatoes if desired, but the main flavour of this recipe comes from the mustard seed and curry patta tarko—a deliciously infused oil that is gently heated.
 Not to be confused with the traditional Parsi lagun nu Ishtu.
-This dish is complemented by a lemon pickle (recipe on page xx) or the delicious tomato chutney also in the cookbook (recipe on page xxx).
+Eaten with fresh warm rotlis, this dish is complemented by a lemon and date chutney on page xxx or the delicious tomato chutney on page xxx.

 3 tbsp of oil

 Fry till light brown, 2 medium sized finely chopped onions

 3 green chillies

 1 ½ tsp cumin powder